louaibenaissa/ScratchNN/README.md

 ![Confusion Matrix](https://raw.githubusercontent.com/louaibenaissa/ScratchNN/master/confmatr.png?raw=true))

-The confusion matrix helps identify which digits are most commonly confused with each other.
-For example, you might observe that '5' and '3', or '4' and '9' are frequently misclassified due to their visual similarities.

 ## Results

 With proper hyperparameter tuning, this neural network implementation can achieve accuracy above 95% on the MNIST test set, which is impressive for a simple feedforward neural network with sigmoid activation functions.